mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-limitations.rst

 - Verification is not resumable.
-If a user stops and then starts ``mongosync`` for any reason (whether they do so by pausing and resuming the sync or by killing the ``mongosync`` process and restarting it), the verification process starts over from the beginning.
+If a user stops and then starts ``mongosync`` for any reason (whether they do so by pausing and resuming the sync or by killing the ``mongosync`` process and restarting it), the verification process must start over from the beginning.

 - The verifier is not compatible with :ref:`namespace filtering <c2c-filtered-sync>` or :ref:`reverse sync <c2c-api-reverse>`.
 The :ref:`/start <c2c-api-start>`